Toulouse on a winter day with a view of one of the bridges and a church

 Cité de l’Espace museum in Toulouse, France with a large rocket

+While you may not actually be able to lift off into space from the city’s Space Museum, it’s still an unforgettable experience that includes an outstanding planetarium!
 You can easily spend a full day exploring the scientific wonders this museum has to offer.
 It’s also a great indoor activity for children, if you are traveling with family.

 The museum features original space travel engines and a rocket, along with fascinating overviews ofthe latest scientific discoveries.
+An IMAX theater shows a variety of documentaries about space travel and exploration.

 Keep an eye on the museum’s website for special events hosted by the Cité de l’Espace!
+It’s a little costly but worth it; tickets are €23 for adults, whereas children and students pay a bit less.

-Wander the Canal du Midi and River Garonne.
+Wander the Canal du Midi.

+Winter weather in Toulouse is generally mild and ideal for long winter walks!
 The Canal du Midi, which runs from the Mediterranean Sea to the Atlantic Ocean, was named a World Heritage Site by UNESCO in 1996 and is well worth a visit.

 In Toulouse, the canal is framed by the Voie Verte, a green belt with walking and cycling trails that wind through the city, all the way to nearby villages in the beautiful surrounding area.

-The river Garonne runs through the city itself, and its beautiful riverbank park is a favorite amongst locals and tourists alike for picnics or a strolls.
+The Garonne River runs through the city itself, and its beautiful riverbank park is a favorite amongst locals and tourists alike for picnics or a strolls.

 Experience the Southern French cuisine.